charliejllewellyn/aws-security-workshop/prevention/README.md

 1. Choose the JSON tab and copy the text from the following JSON policy document.
 Paste this text into the JSON text box.

     > Note
     > This example policy does not allow users to both sign in and perform a password change.
 New users and users with an expired password might try to do so.
-To intentionally allow this, add iam:ChangePassword and iam:CreateLoginProfile to the statement BlockMostAccessUnlessSignedInWithMFA.
+To intentionally allow this, add `iam:ChangePassword` and `iam:CreateLoginProfile` to the statement `BlockMostAccessUnlessSignedInWithMFA`.

 ```
     {